Jon Jansen

-Jonathan Ward Jansen (born January 28, 1976) is a former American football offensive tackle.
-He previously played for the Washington Redskins and Detroit Lions of the National Football League (NFL).
-He was drafted by the Washington Redskins in the second round of the 1999 NFL Draft.
-He played college football at Michigan.
+Jonathan Ward Jansen (born January 28, 1976) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
+He played college football for the Michigan Wolverines, and was selected by the Washington Redskins in the second round of the 1999 NFL draft.
+He also played briefly for the Detroit Lions.

-Early years
+Early life

 Jansen earned Prep Football Report All-Midwest and Detroit News Blue Chip honors as a tight end at Clawson High (Mich.).
 As a senior, he made a school-record 31 catches for 420 yards.
 He posted 68 career catches and made 202 tackles, four sacks and four interceptions at linebacker to earn Oakland County Defensive MVP honors.
 He lettered in football, basketball and baseball.

 College career

 Jansen was a two-time First-team All-Big Ten selection at Michigan.
-He set a school record with 50 straight starts, all at Right Tackle, earning the nickname "Rock."
+He set a school record with 50 straight starts, all at right tackle, earning the nickname "Rock."
 As a senior in 1998, he was named a First-team All-American by the Burger King American Football Coaches Association.
 He paced Michigan's down lineman with 106 knockdowns on an offense that gained 4,955 yards.
-He helped Michigan to a 45-31 victory over Arkansas in the Citrus Bowl.
-He was Michigan's co-captain as a senior and junior and fortified an offense that posted 4,652 yards en route to the National Championship.
+He helped Michigan to a 45–31 victory over Arkansas in the Citrus Bowl.
+He was Michigan's co-captain as a senior and junior and fortified an offense that posted 4,652 yards en route to the national championship.
 As a redshirt freshman, he helped propel an offense that amassed 5,140 yards.